Chaste/Chaste/README.txt

 scons test_suite=projects/example/test/TestHello.hpp

-We suggest you use the projects directory in this manner to store your own source and test files if you do not wish to modify the chaste source code.
+We suggest you use the projects directory in this manner to store your own source and test files if you do not wish to modify the Chaste source code.

-For more information please refer to the chaste website at: http://www.cs.ox.ac.uk/chaste/
+For more information please refer to the Chaste website at: http://www.cs.ox.ac.uk/chaste/

 Information on changes in this release can be found in the file